Domains and DNS

 | Any of the above is not configured | default_redirect_url (final fallback) |

-Configure these URLs in your workspace domain settings.
+Configure these URLs from SettingsOrganizationDomains → your domain, in the landing redirects panel (the Configure landing redirects step of the domain setup checklist).
 Always point fallback URLs to a destination on a different hostname than your short domain itself.
 Pointing a fallback to your own short domain root creates a redirect loop.

 Example-safe fallback: